Corporate Data Protection Policy

-Some RSA staff or contractors may be designated as Data Processors.
-An RSA Director is designated as the company’s Data Process Auditor.
+A Road Safety Analysis Director is designated as the company’s Data Process Auditor.
 The Data Process Auditor is in overall charge of implementing this code of conduct and related procedures and administers the Data Protection Archive.

-- Users of online assets;
+- Users of online assets

-- Suppliers of services to Road Safety Analysis;
+- Suppliers of services to Road Safety Analysis

-- Clients with whom Road Safety Analysis has a contractual relationship; and/or
+- Clients with whom Road Safety Analysis has a contractual relationship, and/or

 - Marketing to existing or potential clients.